harkishanpansuriya/Flutter_Interview_Questions/level_of_questions/01_flutter_basics.md

-## When was Flutter first announced and by whom?​
+## When was Flutter first announced and by whom?

-- ​Flutter was first announced by ​​Google​​at the ​​Google ​​I/O conference in May 2017​​.​
+- Flutter was first announced by Google at the Google I/O conference in May 2017.
-- The first​ ​stable release (Flutter 1.0) ​​came in​​ December​ ​2018​​.​
+- The first stable release (Flutter 1.0) came in December 2018.
-- Google created Flutter to solve the problem of writing separate apps for Android and​ ​iOS.​
+- Google created Flutter to solve the problem of writing separate apps for Android and iOS.

 ## What is Flutter and why is it popular?

-- ​Flutter​​ is an​ ​open-source UI toolkit ​​from Google.​ I​t allows developers to create ​​cross-platform apps​​(Android, iOS, Web, Desktop) with a​ ​single codebase​​.​
+- Flutter is an open-source UI toolkit from Google.
+It allows developers to create cross-platform apps (Android, iOS, Web, Desktop) with a single codebase.

-**​Why is it popular?​**
+**Why is it popular?**

--
-    1. ​Fast development ​​with hot reload.​
+1. **Fast development** with hot reload.
-- ​2.​ ​Beautiful UI​​– built-in Material & Cupertino widgets.​
+2. **Beautiful UI** – built-in Material & Cupertino widgets.
-- ​3.​ ​Single codebase ​​saves time & cost.​
+3. **Single codebase** saves time & cost.
-- ​4.​ ​High performance​​– runs using its own rendering engine.​
+4. **High performance** – runs using its own rendering engine.

 #### Advantages of Flutter 🚀